alexa-lopezmoreno/Cybersecurity-Portfolio/README.md

 ## How to explore this repo
 - Start with the top-level README in the project folder you're interested in.
 - Many projects include a `setup` script or Docker compose file to spin up labs locally.
-- Look through folder for step-by-step documentation.
+- Look through each folder for step-by-step documentation.

 ---